wvankoppen/Knowledge/Presentations/Stage management.md

 This talk is not a "Getting Started" or "Fundamentals" course about NgRx.

-DO you ever have questions like:
+Did you ever have questions like:
 - How do I set up a sound architecture of my app using NgRx?
-- I'm working on a NgRx project but not sure how to improve the architecture.
+- I'm working on an app that uses NgRx, but I'm not sure how to improve its architecture.

 I like to give you my personal takeaways on this.

 ## Outline
-- Do I need NgRx?
+- State
+  - Types of state (immutable & serializable state, the rest)
+  - Scope (where is which part of state needed)
+  - Ownership & lifespan (what it is, what it means for architecture)

+- NgRx
   - Redux principles
-- App architecture: Driven by domain
+  - NgRx Store
+  - NgRx ComponentStore

+- Sketch app, think in components
-- Hierarchical modules, hierarchical state
+- Create a hierarchical module tree
-- What (not) to store
+- Design state modules that use Store.
+Use the hierarchy
+- If your state is mutable, check whether you can make it immutable.
+If it cannot, eg leaflet, thats fine.
-- Sharing state
+  - Use scope to draw boundaries between state modules
+  - Stick with state with long lifespan for now in which module is owner
+  - For state that the component needs to be the owner, consider componentstore or a service

+# State
+State is the runtime representation of our application.
+How does it affect architecture?

+## Types of state
+Let's make a separation between these 2 types:

+- Serializable & Immutable state:
+  String
+  Number
+  Boolean
+  Array
+  Object
+  undefined or null

+- the rest: Date, Map, Set,
+  Function
+  Observable or Promise
+  ArrayBuffer or Blob
+  HTMLElement
+  window and similar

+## State scope
+(where is which part of state needed)
+State can be
+- app-global (online / offline, current dialog, current panel)
+- big part of the app (Open a project, this current project info is needed at many places),
+- For a (container) component (PrivaFilter?)

-- State ownership
+## State ownership & lifespan
+- App / (Feature) Module
+- Component / Service

+(if 2 components use the state, do I expect them to be the same )

+## State size

-## Do I need NgRx?
+## NgRx?
+NgRx is a framework for using the Redux implementation in Angular.

 Simple: If you do need a State Management framework, you know you need it.

 So: For a simple app (e.g. ToDo management), it's probably not needed.